stis1/shadow-moveset/README.md

 cmake -A x64 -B build
 ```

-If you have Sonic Frontiers installed in a non-standard location, you can specify that location
+If you have Shadow Generations installed in a non-standard location, you can specify that location
 with the `GAME_FOLDER` variable:

 ```sh